Keshet International: Properties

 As a distributor, Keshet International is best known for its scripted formats such as The A Word, which is based on Keren Margalit's Yellow Peppers for Keshet 12 and has been adapted in the UK, the Netherlands and Greece to date; False Flag which Keshet UK remade for Apple TV as Suspicion with Uma Thurman; The Gordin Cell which was adapted in the United States as M.I.C.E. (later Coercion); and Prisoners of War, the Israeli show from which Emmy Award-winning show Homeland was adapted; the International Emmy Award-winning comedy Traffic Light and the Canneseries winning drama When Heroes Fly, which Keshet International sold to Netflix and Keshet Studios' adapted for Apple TV as Echo 3.
 The global content company has just sold Keshet 12's next hotly-anticipated thriller Trust No One to Netflix in 20 territories ahead of its premiere in Israel.

 The group's reality and entertainment properties include Tuesday's Child's The Hit List for BBC One, Keshet UK's relationship format Singletown for ITV2, Help!
 I Can’t Cook, Girlfri3nds. and Rising Star, the first show on television to incorporate real-time voting via a fully integrated app, which after being picked up in more than 25 territories, became the fastest-selling talent format at the time.

 Other talent properties commissioned by Keshet 12 in Israel and distributed by Keshet International are Master Class, a talent show for children ages 8–14.; and Masters of Dance, where four dance masters each form a new company of dancers to compete in a series of head-to-head battles.
 Keshet International also distributes ever-popular gameshows including BOOM! and Deal with It! which have now been sold into 20 and 22 territories respectively.

 Keshet International's catalogue also includes a growing slate of English language factual and finished tape, bolstered by its 2018 acquisition of a majority stake in Greenbird Media - including award-winning documentaries like Surviving 9/11 and Ellie Simmonds: A World without Dwarfism - and its KI Content Fund, which brought high-quality dramas like BBC One's The Trial of Christine Keeler and Seven Network's Secret Bridesmaids' Business to global audiences.

-The global content producer and distributor recently co-produced Rough Diamonds, an eight-part crime drama set in the diamond dealing district of Antwerp, with Belgium's De Mensen for Netflix.
+The global content producer and distributor co-produced Rough Diamonds, an eight-part crime drama set in the diamond dealing district of Antwerp, with Belgium's De Mensen for Netflix; and the limited drama Our Boys with HBO Studios for HBO.